GladiusClub/gladius-contracts/scf-23.md

 # D6: Backend
-Adapting the already existing Firebase backend
+Adapting the already existing Firebase backend, creating cloud functions that interact with Soroban RPC, and setting up new wallets.
-- [x] adding Soroban to [existing Web3 elements](https://github.com/GladiusClub/gladius-backend/blob/main/gcp_cloud_functions/singup_function/main.py)
-- [x] creating cloud functions that interact with Soroban RPC, and setting up new wallets Cloud functions for communicating with the frontend have already been developed, but may need some adjustment to accommodate Soroban.
+Cloud functions for communicating with the frontend have already been developed, but may need some adjustment to accommodate Soroban.
-- [x] Successful integration with Soroban
+- [x] Adding Soroban to [existing Web3 elements](https://github.com/GladiusClub/gladius-backend/blob/main/gcp_cloud_functions/singup_function/main.py)
-- [x] Successful integration with cloud functions (all Gladius cloud functions were developed open-source and convered by MIT licenced
+- [x] Successful integration or Soroban with cloud functions on Gladius back-end (all Gladius cloud functions were developed open-source and convered by MIT licenced
-- [x] back-end cloud functions
 **Creating Stellar wallets** for every new user in Firebase [create new user cloud function](https://github.com/GladiusClub/gladius-backend/blob/main/gcp_cloud_functions/singup_function/main.py)